Skiers Guide to Different Types of Snow (& What They Look Like 🌨 )

 Many resorts (at huge expense) use cannons to supplement their natural snowfall and keep their groomers open throughout the season.
 While snow cannons are becoming more efficient, they still require huge amounts of water to be pumped uphill and consume lots of electricity.

 A bluebird day is when you can see far into the distance and the sky is blue.
-There might be a few fluffy clouds but full sun.
-A bluebird day after fresh power is the perfect skiing conditions.
+There might be a few fluffy clouds but the full sun.
+A bluebird day after the fresh powder is the perfect skiing condition.

 The exact opposite of a bluebird day.
-As heavy cloud or fog rolls in, visibility on the mountain can be reduced to less than an outstretched hand.
-The white sky and white ground makes for a disorientating experience for the skier (causing ski sickness in some) and making it difficult to tell how fast you're moving.
+As heavy clouds or fog rolls in, visibility on the mountain can be reduced to less than an outstretched hand.
+The white sky and white ground make for a disorientating experience for the skier (causing ski sickness in some) and making it difficult to tell how fast you're moving.